RFS-ADRENO/zca-js/README.md

 # ZCA-JS

+> This document is not compatible for the latest alpha version 2.0.0

 This is an unofficial Zalo API for personal account.
 It work by simulating the browser to interact with Zalo Web.

 **disclaimer**: We are not responsible if your account is locked or banned by Zalo.
 Use it at your own risk.